|Nutritional Guidelines (per serving)|

 Sprinkle the shredded cheese over the mixture and stir until melted.

 Add the beaten eggs and cook, stirring gently, until the eggs are set.

 Season with salt and pepper.
 Sprinkle the crumbled bacon over the eggs.
 Serve immediately.

 - The potatoes need to be cooked (boiled or baked) before adding to the country breakfast skillet.
-If you add when they are raw, they will not soften or brown.
+If you add them when they are raw, they will not soften or brown.

-- Feel free to add fresh spinach to the vegetables; toss into the skillet close to when the potatoes are finished cooking.
+- Feel free to add fresh spinach to the vegetables.
+Toss into the skillet close to when the potatoes are finished cooking.

 - You can change up the type of cheese in this recipe.
-A Mexican blend, Monterey Jack, Swiss, Gruyere, or pepper jack would all be good substitutes.
+A Mexican blend, Monterey Jack, Swiss, Gruyère, or pepper jack would all be good substitutes.

 - A bit of fresh parsley is a nice touch at the end.
 Chop up some fresh leaves and sprinkle over top before serving.

-- If you want to eliminate the bacon to make this a vegetarian dish, saute the vegetables in olive oil instead of the bacon grease.
+- If you want to eliminate the bacon to make this a vegetarian dish, sauté the vegetables in olive oil instead of the bacon grease.